Virasoro constraints on moduli of sheaves and vertex algebras

 which via the Chern character isomorphism correspond to

-It is for the construction of such conformal element that we use the vertex algebra over the complex numbers while the result of J. Gross \cite{Gr19} works over any field containing rational numbers, as it relies on K\"unneth decomposition.
+It is for the construction of such conformal element that we use the vertex algebra over the complex numbers while the result of J. Gross \cite{Gr19} works over any field containing rational numbers, as it relies on the Hodge decomposition.
 We prove that the Virasoro operators induced by this conformal element $\omega$ are dual to the pair Virasoro operators defined in the algebra of descendents, see Section \ref{sec: virasorocomparison}.

 One remarkable aspect of Theorem B is that, while the operators $\bL_n^{\pa}$ on the descendent algebra were previously only defined for $n\geq -1$, a conformal element provides fields $L_n^{\pa}$ for every $n\in \BZ$ and thus a complete representation of the Virasoro algebra.
-In particular, this representation now has a non-trivial central charge $2\chi(X)$ which the positive branch $\{L_n\}_{n\geq -1}$ does not detect.
+In particular, this representation now has a non-trivial central charge $2\chi(X)$ which the positive branch $\{L_n^{\pa}\}_{n\geq -1}$ does not detect.
 We note that the factor of 2 appears due to working with the pair vertex algebra $V_\bullet^{\pa}$; if the pairing $\chi_\sym$ were non-degenerate we would get a conformal element in $V_\bullet$ with central charge $\chi(X)$.
 Remarkably, the Virasoro operators on the Gromov-Witten theory of $X$ (at least if $\dim(X)$ is even) are also known to admit an extension to a full representation of the Virasoro algebra; the central charge in the Gromov-Witten case is $\chi(X)$ \cite[Section 2.10]{getzler}.

-This description of the Virasoro operators provides a beautiful formulation of the Virasoro constraints for sheaves and for pairs in terms of well-known notions in the theory of vertex operator algebras, namely primary states (also known as physical states):
+This description of the Virasoro operators provides a beautiful formulation of the Virasoro constraints for sheaves and for pairs in terms of well-known notions in the theory of vertex operator algebras, namely subspace of primary states (also known as physical states):